meet our members

 She decided to enter the field of "Genetics Nursing" after attending the 1998 Summer Genetics Institute for Nursing Faculty at Children's Hospital Medical Center in Cincinnati, Ohio.
 People who have greatly influenced her career are: Marilyn Herbert-Ashton, Dr. Rita Monson, and Dr. Ginny Coombs.

 While currently involved in research as a biostatistician for physician colleagues in oncology, Jeanine's main motivation in her current position is seeing students succeed and become fantastic nurses.
 She was induced to seek her specialty certification as she sees it as a mark of excellence in the field and Jeanine is nothing if not a perfectionist - anything less is unacceptable.
 She really enjoys the ISONG conferences and how much she learns there.
 Jeanine loves doing data analysis in her job - an ah-ha moment is the best.
-As for making a contribution to the field of Genetics, Jeanine is involved in the credentialing of genetic nurses and is one of the current ISONG Board Members at Large.
+As for making a contribution to the field of Genetics, Jeanine is involved in the credentialing of genetic nurses and is a past ISONG Board Members at Large.

 This fall, Dr. Hershberger and other ISONG members including former president Kathleen Sparbel, PhD, FNP-BC and new member, Mary Dawn Koenig, PhD, RN, CNM along with Aleeca F. Bell, PhD, RN, CNM and Anne M. Fink, PhD, RN are launching a new graduate genetics/genomics research course at UIC.
 The course will focus on principles of clinical and molecular genetics and incorporate aspects of clinical counseling and bioethics.